Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The ADM mass and comparison with other masses

 for any $1 < p \leq 2$.
-This was already known for $p = 2$ only under the stronger assumption of harmonic flatness at infinity \cite[Corollary 8]{jauregui_admmasscapacityvolumedeficit_2020}, a locution standing for $g = u^4 \delta$ outside a suitable compact set, where $u$ is harmonic with respect to the Euclidean Laplacian.
+This was already known for $p = 2$ only, under the stronger assumption of harmonic flatness at infinity \cite[Corollary 8]{jauregui_admmasscapacityvolumedeficit_2020}, meaning that $g = u^4 \delta$ outside a suitable compact set, where $u$ is harmonic with respect to the Euclidean Laplacian.

-Here, we observe that, the same assumption of connectedness of isoperimetric sets considered in \cref{prop:misomadm} allows to get the identification $\ma^{\tp}_{\iso} = \ma_{\iso}$ for $1<p\leq 2$, in $\CS^0$-Asymptotically Flat manifolds with nonnegative scalar curvature and minimal boundary.
-This is particularly interesting due to the fact that, in this asymptotic regime, the notion of $\ma_{\ADM}$ is not a priori available, and so one cannot a priori go through computations involving its expression.
+Here, we observe that the same assumption of connectedness of isoperimetric sets considered in \cref{prop:misomadm} allows to get the identity $\ma^{\tp}_{\iso} = \ma_{\iso}$, for $1 < p \leq 2$, in $\CS^0$-asymptotically flat manifolds with nonnegative scalar curvature and minimal boundary.
+This is particularly interesting due to the fact that, in this asymptotic regime, the notion of $\ma_{\ADM}$ is not a priori available, so one cannot go through computations involving its expression.

-\begin{proposition} Let $(M,g)$ be a complete $\CS^0$-Asymptotically Flat Riemannian $3$-manifold with nonnegative scalar curvature and (possibly empty) closed, minimal boundary.
+\begin{proposition} Let $(M,g)$ be a complete $\CS^0$-asymptotically flat Riemannian $3$-manifold with nonnegative scalar curvature and (possibly empty) closed, minimal boundary.
 Assume that there exists $V_0 > 0$ such that, for any $V \geq V_0$, there exists an isoperimetric set $E_V$ of volume $V$ with connected boundary.
 Then,

 for every $ 1<p\leq 2 $. \end{proposition}